Kekule-OXC/Xbox-CPU-Interposer/README.md

 I suggest ordering 1.2mm thick board.
 1.6 will work, but it takes some extra heat to attach it to the motherboard

-DONT USE THE NO SPEED GERBERS YET!!!!  a pull up was removed from the schematic with the speed circuit, it still SHOULD work, but cant guarantee it until I fix it.
+12-14-2023: I have fixed the "speed removed" gerbers and restored the pull up on the speed step circuit.